ISE-FIZKarlsruhe/nfdicore/docs/ontology.md

 ## Overview

 The Ontology provides a shared vocabulary and a consistent framework that supports data management, integration, and interoperability across a wide range of disciplines.
-Below is an overview of key concepts within the ontology:
+Below is an overview of key concepts within the ontology.
+The comlpete list of concepts can be found in the generated ontology description: [https://nfdi.fiz-karlsruhe.de/ontology/](https://nfdi.fiz-karlsruhe.de/ontology/).

 ### Key Concepts